mpbsd/arch/README.md

 5. Reboot the machine and enter the installer.

-6. Adjust the family and size of the terminal fonts to your liking:
+6. Adjust the the terminal fonts:

     ```shell
     # fontset ter-u28n
     ```

-7. Adjust the layout of the keyboard with the `loadkeys` command.
+7. Adjust the keyboard layout with the `loadkeys` command.

-8. Take a look at your network interfaces:
+8. Take a look at network interfaces:

     ```shell
     # ip -c a
     ```

-9. Connect to your network using `iwctl` (I don't have a wired connection just yet):
+9. Connect to wireless network:

     ```shell
     # iwctl